LemesoftNostalgic/sprint-o-matic/README.md

 See the following chapter for the data that is needed, to make a map playable in Sprint-O-Matic.

-## Linking external maps to Sprint-O-Matic
+## Adding new maps to Sprint-O-Matic

-To link an external map for the Sprint-O-Matic listing, some information regarding the map is needed:
+### Playing with your private maps

+Using the [command line](#command-line-usage) parameters **--mapFileName** and **--lookupPngName** you can play with a map stored in your local filesystem.
+The map file is just an image of the map, preferably in png format, and the lookup file (i.e. terrain description) is an equally sized png image where the terrain characteristics are marked with specific colors, see chapter [creating the terrain description](#creating-the-terrain-description).

+### Make your map visible to Sprint-O-Matic users

+Add a map to the Sprint-O-Matic's map listing, and everyone can play with it.
+Some information regarding the map needs to be sent to the sprint-o-matic gmail com to make the linkage happen:

 - name, short one to fit it in the home screen
 - url-link to an image of the map (png format is encouraged)